1000 E. University Ave.

 Co-editor, with Caroline McCracken-Flesher and Susan Aronstein.
 Diana, The Postmodern Princess.

-American Council on Education, Society for College and University Planning, WICHE Cooperative for Educational Technologies (Western Interstate Commission for Higher Education), Shakespeare Association, Society for the Study of Early Modern Women, Modern Language Association, Renaissance Society of America, Sixteenth Century Society, Rocky Mountain Medieval and Renaissance Association, Spenser Society, Medieval Feminist Newsletter, Association of Departments of English.
+American Council on Education, A.C.E.
+Women’s Network, Society for College and University Planning, WICHE Cooperative for Educational Technologies (Western Interstate Commission for Higher Education), Educational Advisory Board, Shakespeare Association, Society for the Study of Early Modern Women, Modern Language Association, Renaissance Society of America, Sixteenth Century Society, Rocky Mountain Medieval and Renaissance Association, Spenser Society, Medieval Feminist Newsletter, Association of Departments of English.

-Offices: 2013-present, Member, Wyoming Public Television Council; 2003 Chair, Modern Language Association Shakespeare Division; 1999-2004 elected member, M LA Shakespeare Division; 2003-06 delegate to General Assembly, MLA; President, Rocky Mountain Medieval and Renaissance Association; Executive Board member RMMRA 1986-present; RMMRA Awards Committee, ongoing; 2001-02 Chair of Awards Committee, RMMRA.
-1998-99 chair of Nominating Committee, Society for the Study of Early Modern Women; 1996-98 Spenser Society executive committee member and Awards Committee member; 1997 chair of Awards Committee, Sixteenth Century Society
+Offices: 2013-present, Member, Wyoming Public Television Council; 2003 Chair, Modern Language Association Shakespeare Division; 1999-2004 elected member, MLA Shakespeare Division; 2003-06 delegate to MLA General Assembly; President, Rocky Mountain Medieval and Renaissance Association; Executive Board member RMMRA 1986-present; RMMRA Awards Committee, ongoing; 2001-02 Chair of Awards Committee, RMMRA.
+1998-99 chair of Nominating Committee, Society for the Study of Early Modern Women; 1996-98 Spenser Society executive committee member and Awards Committee member; 1997 chair of Awards Committee, Sixteenth Century Society.

 2013 “Mary Queen of Scots: Courtly Appropriations,” Plenary Speaker, Northwest Renaissance Conference